sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 PDF Image OCR
 ----------------------------------------

-Below is a sample workflow which contains the ``PDF Image OCR`` processor in Fire Insights.
-It demonstrates the usage of the ``PDF Image OCR`` node to read content of OCR image embedded in a PDF file and converts it to Text.
+Below is a sample workflow which contains the PDF Image OCR processor in Fire Insights.
+It demonstrates the usage of the PDF Image OCR node to read content of OCR image embedded in a PDF file and converts it to Text.

 It does the following processing of data:

-*	Reads the content of OCR image embedded in a PDF file and converts it to Text using the ``PDF Image OCR`` node.
+*	Reads the content of OCR image embedded in a PDF file and converts it to Text using the PDF Image OCR node.
 *	Prints the content of OCR image embedded in a PDF file in text format.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/PDF-Image-WF.png
    :alt: readwrite_userguide
    :width: 50%

-**PDF Image OCR Node configuration**
+**PDF Image OCR node configuration**

-*	``PDF Image OCR`` node is configured as below.
+PDF Image OCR node is configured as below.

 *	Path of the PDF file needs to be entered in the ``Path Of The PDF Files`` box.
 *	Column in the output to display file name is to be entered in the ``File Name Column`` box.
 *	Column in the output to display content of the file is to be entered in the ``Column Name Which Contains Result of OCR`` box.